AmosNimos/Megamon/README.md

 > To exit the starter town simply take the character past the edge of the game screen, by pressing the directional arrow key multiple times.

-> To cheat (activate debug/dev mode) press the = key, if that make you happy, and that's how you wish to play, who am i to stop you, have fun.
+> To cheat (activate debug/dev mode) press the = key, if that make you happy, have fun.

 > Feel free to edit the code as you like and even do a merge request (MR) if you want i am open to suggestion and fix to improve this game.
 ### Links